swkar/Rotomation/README.md

 # Data:

-Download and unzip from [here](https://drive.google.com/drive/u/1/folders/15arH8QAIYQV_qcgUpU83MK3aBsW4Pnm9).
+Download and unzip link will appear here once the license is in order.

 Make sure your assets folder looks like this.

     Rotomation_WACV
         |- sir_lionel.py